brajeshwar/brajeshwar.github.io/_posts/2008/2008-04-21-green-screen-video.md

----
-layout: post
-title: Green-Screen Video Tips,  Tricks and Techniques
+# Green-Screen Video Tips,  Tricks and Techniques
----

 Green Screen: A technique for mixing two images together, in which a color from one image is removed, revealing another image behind it.